joakimk/session_tracker/README.md

     SessionTracker.new("user", :redis => redis_server).active_users_data

+Finally, you can get a list of friends by passing a Redis key containing a list of friend ids:

+    SessionTracker.new("user", :redis => redis_server).active_friends("my_friends")

 You can pass either options, or a redis object as the second argument.
 If redis is accessible through $redis or REDIS, you don't have to give it as an option to `SessionTracker`.

 By default, SessionTracker swallows exceptions when `track` is called.
 If you'd like to have these exceptions raised, pass